Developing Research Skills

 The Paraffin Paradox

 Steve Long looks at the Paraffin Paradox.
-Steve shows how to hide a sheet of aluminum foil between two blocks of paraffin, then uses it to teach how to make observations and do good scientific work.
-Students are not allowed to break open or otherwise damage the item.
-Why is the top half always brighter… learn more
+Steve shows how to hide a sheet of aluminum foil between two blocks of paraffin, then uses it to teach how… learn more

 resource URL thumbnail